 - Differences in accounting standards need to be addressed

 As the components of the free cash flow to firm formula are mainly based on accounting numbers, it is crucial to adjust for the differences in accounting principles used by various companies.
-For instance, we need to make adjustments if we are valuing companies using the IFRS standards and the US GAAP standards.
+For instance, we need to make adjustments if we are valuing companies using theand the US .

 - FCFF formula is subjected to accounting manipulations